smcenlly/bibimbap/README.md

 ## What I want

-* I want an old school monolith Framework, like Django, RoR, Symfony.
+- I want an old school monolith Framework, like Django, RoR, Symfony.
-* I want it to provide first-class test-first experience out of the box.
+- I want it to provide first-class test-first experience out of the box.
-* I want it to have visual regression testing.
+- I want it to have visual regression testing.
-* I want it to have static analysis ability.
+- I want it to have a static analysis ability.
-* I want it to have a large UI library with advanced components, like tables, forms, graphs, and other.
+- I want it to have a large UI library with advanced components, like tables, forms, graphs, and other.
-* I want it to provide a back-end solution built using PostgreSQL, like PostgREST or PostGraphQL, but tightly integrated with coding environment and framework's type system.
+- I want it to provide a back-end solution built using PostgreSQL, like PostgREST or PostGraphQL, but tightly integrated with coding environment and framework's type system.
-* I want it to have CI/CD solution out of the box using k8s.
+- I want it to have a CI/CD solution out of the box using k8s.
-* I want it to be able to scaffold, like RoR.
+- I want it to be able to scaffold, like RoR.
-* I want it to have an integrated admin solution like Django has.
+- I want it to have an integrated admin solution like Django has.

 I want it to have all of these components and features, so I could install them with one command, quickly set up CI and CD, add some data, scaffold it, and have all these covered with tests with test-first style.